eosnetworkfoundation/grant-framework/applications/Noahark_V2.md

 - **Name:** Noahark V2.0 - liquidity mining
 - **Brief Description:** a liquidity mining system on Noah Swap that can support multiple tokens mining for trade pairs at the same time
 - **Relationship to EOSIO:** a liquidity mining system on Noah Swap for EOS EVM users.
 Code is open source
 - **Reason for Interest:** It provides a powerful liquidity mining functions for community needs and more yields serving EOS EVM users.
-It will brings huge TVL to EOS EVM and returns to investors and users.
+It will brings huge TVL to EOS EVM and returns to investors and users

 ### Ecosystem Fit

 - **Where and how does your project fit into the ecosystem?** We see many Swaps already launched on EOS EVM, but there isn't any liquidity mining features yet, we are going to deploy this powerful liquidity mining system, it will connect all the other projects and communities in terms of DeFi, but also gives higher yield for users who add liquidity.

-- **Who is your target audience (chain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?** EOS EVM users, professional DEX-DEX, DEX-CEX arbitrageurs, EOS users;
+- **Who is your target audience (chain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?** EOS EVM users, professional DEX-DEX, DEX-CEX arbitrageurs, EOS users.

 - **What need(s) does your project meet?** DeFi activities like Swap and market-making on EOS EVM, Noah provides supports for project teams and communities with multiple tokens mining.
 This will create a very good connection with all the other projects in our DeFi platform; The users can also enjoy a high yield.

-- **Are there any other projects similar to yours in the EOSIO ecosystem?** We are the first one in the EOS EVM that can provide such a powerful liquidity mining functions
+- **Are there any other projects similar to yours in the EOSIO ecosystem?** We are the first one in the EOS EVM that can provide such a powerful liquidity mining functions.

 - **If so, how is your project different?**
 Noahark is focus on EOS EVM and our code is compatible to EVM.
 The V2.0 is a major upgrade and innovation based on the V1.0.
-The V2.0 will evolve and upgrade on the basis of liquidity mining, providing users and project teams with more liquidity yield
+The V2.0 will evolve and upgrade on the basis of liquidity mining, providing users and project teams with more liquidity yield.

 ## Team